Matthias Jaissle: Red Bull Salzburg

 In April 2021, it was reported that Jaissle would become the manager of RB Salzburg, succeeding Jesse Marsch, starting from July that year.
 In the 2021–22 season, he managed to win the domestic double, he also led the club to the Champions League knockout phase for the first time in their history.
 He then had his contract extended until June 2025.
 In his second season, he won another league title with Salzburg, and reached the Europa League knockout round play-offs, after finishing third in the Champions League group stage.

 On 28 July 2023, one day before the start of the 2023–24 season, he was relieved of his duties, leaving the club without a manager.

 Al-Ahli

 Upon his release by Salzburg, Jaissle joined Saudi club Al-Ahli on a three-year contract.
-With an Al-Ahli side that had just obtained promotion back to the Saudi Pro League (First Tier of Saudi Football), the German manager led his team to a third-place finish in the 2023–24 season, and achieved qualification to the 2024–25 Asian Champions League.
+With an Al-Ahli side that had just obtained promotion back to the Saudi Pro League (first tier of Saudi football), the German manager led his team to a third-place finish in the 2023–24 season, and achieved qualification to the Asian Champions League.
 He guided the club to their first-ever continental title in the latter competition, following a 2–0 win over Kawasaki Frontale in the final.
+In the following season, he managed to win the second consecutive AFC Champions League Elite title after a 1–0 extra-time victory over Machida Zelvia in the final, becoming the first coach to achieve this feat.

+Newcastle United

+On 5 August 2026, Jaissle was announced as the head coach of Premier League club Newcastle United, replacing Eddie Howe.